LethalCompanyCommunity/ModdingWiki/docs/dev/apis/overview.md

 ### Sound Replacement
 - ⭐ [CustomSounds by Clementinise](https://thunderstore.io/c/lethal-company/p/Clementinise/CustomSounds/) allows you to replace ingame sounds using your own .wav file.
 [The wiki page on CustomSounds](/dev/apis/customsounds) covers the process of creating of swapping out sounds.

 ## Programming APIs

+### Dungeons
+- [LethalLib by Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) allows you to add new dungeons.

 ### Enemies
 - [LethalLib by Evaisa](https://thunderstore.io/c/lethal-company/p/Evaisa/LethalLib/) allows you to add new enemies, although the process is fairly involved and not currently well documented.